-In general, avoid striking any muscular or fatty areas.
-Muscle and fat act as a natural safety padding which dampens the impact of your blows.
-While striking these areas will cause painful bruising, these bruises will not set in until long after the confrontation has ended.
+Avoid striking muscular or fatty areas.
+Muscle and fat are a natural safety padding which dampens impacts.
+While striking these areas causes painful bruising, these bruises will not set in until after the confrontation has ended.
 To quickly incapacitate an attacker, you must attack sensitive soft tissues, break small bones, or dislocate major joints.
 Fighting requires a functioning skeleton.

-There are a number of popular books which explain vital points location, and list their effects.
-However, these books typically draw from traditional Chinese medical practices (i.e., acupuncture) and lack a scientific basis in anatomy or physiology.
-The only non-pseudoscience kyūsho book is Deadly Karate Blows: The Medical Implications, by Brian C. Adams; however, this book is currently out-of-print.
+There are a number of popular books which explain vital point locations, and list their effects.
+However, these books are typically derived from traditional Chinese medical practices (i.e., acupuncture) and lack a scientific basis in anatomy or physiology.
+The only non-pseudoscience kyūsho book is Deadly Karate Blows: The Medical Implications, by Brian C. Adams; sadly, this book is currently out-of-print.
 If you cannot obtain a used copy of this book, we suggest critically reading standard medical reference texts, such as Gray’s Anatomy.

-A list of kyūsho is provided in the table below, listed from the top of the body to the bottom (which is easier to memorize):
+A list of kyūsho is provided in the table below, listed from the top of the body to the bottom, because that is easier to memorize:

 Do not punch someone in the skull.
 Heads are incredibly hard, and you can easily break your hand trying to crack one open.
 (This is why boxers wear padded gloves.)
-Attacks to the skull should only be conducted with the most robust parts of your body (e.g., hammerfist, elbow, knee, or heel).
+Attacks to the skull should only be conducted with your most robust body parts (e.g., hammerfist, elbow, knee, or heel).
 Even then, skull fractures are unlikely, but closed-head trauma is certain.

 Closed Head Trauma

 The brain floats in cerebrospinal fluid, like the yolk in an egg.
-Strong localized forces can crack the skull like an eggshell, a less-powerful blow can rapidly move the head, such that the brain remains stationary while the head moves around it.
-The brain strikes the side of the skull, and becomes bruised.
-This happens repeatedly, as the the brain oscillates like a pendulum inside the head, until the repeated impacts and cereberospinal fluid dampen the motion.
+While a strong localized forces can crack the skull like an eggshell, a less-powerful blow can rapidly move the head, such that the brain remains stationary while the head moves around it.
+This bruises the brain, when it strikes the side of the skull.
+The brain oscillates like a pendulum inside the head, repeatedly striking both sides of the skull until the impacts and cereberospinal fluid dampen the motion.
 The results in a concussion, which can lead to unconsciousness and death, depending on its severity.
 The severity is increased by not allowing the head to roll with the shockwave.
-The effect is greatest where the frontal and parietal bones join, as this is the skull's weakest point.
+The effect is greatest at the joint between frontal and parietal bones, where the skull's weakest point.

 The brain has many redundant pathways and connections, so a single knock-out for < 30 s causes little long-term damage.
-However, frequent knockouts will have a cumulative effect, depleting these pathways and causing chronic traumatic encephalopathy (CTE).
-CTE is a permanent, irreparable degenerative condition which renders people "punch drunk;" and resembles simultaneously having Alzheimer's disease and Parkinson's disease.
+However, knockouts have a cumulative effect, depleting these pathways and causing chronic traumatic encephalopathy (CTE).
+CTE is a permanent, irreparable degenerative condition which renders people "punch drunk;" and resembles having Alzheimer's disease and Parkinson's disease simultaneously.

-Additionally, whiplash can result from the sudden change in head position.
+Additionally, the sudden change in head position can cause whiplash.

 Contrary to popular belief, the temples are comprised of bone which is just as thick as the rest of the skull.
-The temple's flat surface allows attacks to more effectively transfer energy.
+The temple is a kyūsho because it's flat surface allows for more effective transfer energy.
 A strike to the temple can hit dead-on, whereas strikes to the skull will glance off of its rounded surface.
 This can have a number of dire consequences, including:

 Any strike to the head can potentially cause a concussion, which can lead to unconsciousness and death.

 The eyes are extremely vulnerable to damage, so all attacks to the eyes are forbidden in kumite and should only be practiced with great care under controlled conditions, if at all.
-Attacks to the eyes should be considered a weapon-of-last-resort.
+Attacking the eyes should be considered as a desperate, last-resort.

 Even light strikes to the eyes will result in tremendous jarring pain, uncontrollable watering of the eyes, and blurred vision in the remaining eye, which can incapacitate an opponent.
-Most strikes to the eyes will pierce the eye, causing the vitreous humor to leak out, and/or tearing the retina.
-Blindness will result, wither from the injury, or for the infection which follows.
+Most strikes to the eyes will pierce it, causing the vitreous humor to leak out, and/or tearing the retina.
+Blindness will result, either from the injury, or from the infection which likely follows.

 The bone behind the eye is unusually thin.
 Though it is extremely unlikely, strong eye-poke could break this bone and pierce the brain itself.

-Cupping the hands and smacking the ears can compress the air within the ear canal, rupturing the opponent's eardrums.
+Smacking the ears with cupped hands compresses the air within the ear canal, rupturing the opponent's eardrums.
 As such, these "bear-paw strikes" (kumade uchi) are forbidden in kumite and should only be practiced with great care under controlled conditions, if at all.
 These strikes can potentially damage the nearby nerves and blood vessels which feed and control the jaw.
 While bear-paw strikes are rarely fatal, any blow to the head can cause concussions, which can lead to unconsciousness or death.

-The outer ear structure is poorly moored to the head, and it can be torn off like the rind of a grapefruit.
-This should only be used as a last-ditch effort to escape from a violent attacker's hold.
+The outer ear structure is poorly moored to the head, and can be torn off like the rind of a grapefruit.
+This is a desperation move, which should only be used as a last-ditch effort to escape from a violent attacker's hold.
 This disfiguring injury can help law enforcement identify your attacker.
 Tearing the opponent’s ear off may also impair the opponents vision, since the ears are anchor points for most styles of eyeglasses.

 Bridge of the nose

-Strikes to the bridge of the nose can have a variety of effects, depending on the power behind the attack:
+Striking the bridge of the nose has a variety of effects, depending upon the attack's power:

-Due to the nerve density in that region, all strikes to the nose will cause an involuntary watering of the eyes, which can temporarily impede the opponent's vision.
-This will not stop an opponent, but will slow them down; this is why a backfist strike to the side of the nose is an ideal atemi.
+The high nerve density causes all strikes to the nose to result in an involuntary watering of the eyes, which can temporarily impede the opponent's vision.
+This will not stop an opponent, but it will slow them down; this is why a backfist strike to the side of the nose is an ideal atemi.

-A powerful strike to the nose can fracture or dislocate the nasal bone and septum, resulting in shock, pain, and a severe nosebleed.
-Due to the small target area, it is likely that a strike to the side of the nose will miss and strike the opponent's face, just under the eye.
-A powerful strike could break the opponent's orbit.
-This can be be dangerous, since the fracture can extend into the ethmoid bone, and tear the brain casing.
-This will result in sever headaches as the cerebrospinal fluid leaks out.
-This is exacerbated by the fact that cerebrospinal fluid leaks tend to be ignored, since they are often mistaken for runny noses.
+A powerful strike to the nose can fracture or dislocate the nasal bone and septum, resulting in pain, shock, and a severe nosebleed.
+Due to the small target area, it is likely that a strike to the side of the nose will miss and land just under their eye, fracturing their orbit.
+This can be dangerous, since this fracture can extend into the ethmoid bone, and tear the brain casing.
+This results in severe headaches as the cerebrospinal fluid leaks out; this is exacerbated by the fact that cerebrospinal fluid leaks are often mistaken for runny noses, and ignored.

 While a strike to the nose is not directly fatal, the pain and shock can induce unconsciousness, which can always be indirectly fatal from: